tektoncd/dashboard/docs/dev/installer.md

 Accepted options:
+        [--debug]                               Prints additional messages in the console [--extensions-rbac]                     Enable ClusterRole aggregation for easier management of extensions RBAC [--external-logs <logs-provider-url>]   External URL from which to fetch logs when logs are not available in the cluster
-        [--debug]                               Prints additional messages in the console [--log-format <log-format>]             Specifies the log format (json or console), default is json [--log-level <log-level>]               Specifies the log level (debug, info, warn, error, dpanic, panic, fatal), default is info
+        [--image-stream]                        Will generate manifests using openshift image stream [--ingress-secret <secret>]             Will add SSL support to the ingress [--ingress-url <url>]                   Will create an additional ingress with the specified URL [--log-format <log-format>]             Specifies the log format (json or console), default is json [--log-level <log-level>]               Specifies the log level (debug, info, warn, error, dpanic, panic, fatal), default is info
+        [--logout-url <logout-url>]             Will set up the logout URL [--namespace <namespace>]               Will override install namespace
+        [--nightly]                             Will download manifests from the nightly releases channel [--openshift]                           Will build manifests for openshift
+        [--output <file>]                       Will output built manifests in the file instead of in the console [--pipelines-namespace <namespace>]     Override the namespace where Tekton Pipelines is installed (defaults to tekton-pipelines)
+        [--platform <platform>]                 Override the platform to build for [--read-only]                           Will build manifests for a readonly deployment [--stream-logs]                         Will enable log streaming instead of polling [--tenant-namespace <namespace>]        Will limit the visibility to the specified namespace only [--triggers-namespace <namespace>]      Override the namespace where Tekton Triggers is installed (defaults to tekton-pipelines)
         [--version <version>]                   Will download manifests for specified version or build everything using kustomize/ko
-        [--nightly]                             Will download manifests from the nightly releases channel [--openshift]                           Will build manifests for openshift
-        [--image-stream]                        Will generate manifests using openshift image stream [--read-only]                           Will build manifests for a readonly deployment [--logout-url <logout-url>]             Will set up the logout URL [--namespace <namespace>]               Will override install namespace
-        [--pipelines-namespace <namespace>]     Override the namespace where Tekton Pipelines is installed (defaults to tekton-pipelines)
-        [--triggers-namespace <namespace>]      Override the namespace where Tekton Triggers is installed (defaults to tekton-pipelines)
-        [--tenant-namespace <namespace>]        Will limit the visibility to the specified namespace only [--ingress-url <url>]                   Will create an additional ingress with the specified url [--ingress-secret <secret>]             Will add ssl support to the ingress [--stream-logs]                         Will enable log streaming instead of polling [--external-logs <logs-provider-url>]   External url to fetch logs from when not available in the cluster [--output <file>]                       Will output built manifests in the file instead of in the console [--platform <platform>]                 Override the platform to build for
 ```

 ## Install command